tatarinova/icclim_tech_notes/icclim_tech_report/source/python_optimization_with_C.rst

                         we compute CSU for the current pixel [i,j] of tasmax_array along axis time we write the result to the pixel [i,j] of the CSU_array

-        Its implementation in Python is not performant for nested loops.
+        It should be noted here that use of nested loops in Python decrease significantly its performance.
 Thus, for that purpose it is recommended to create routines in C that can be called in Python.